TunaCGH/paper-jekyll-theme/_pages/projects.md

 # 5. Results
 Be able to detecting between who is concentrating or not

-Create an announcement that AI can observe people from their daily work
+Create an announcement that AI can observe people in their daily work

 # 6. Limitations & Improvements
 Limitation